Skip to content

 English Proficiency

 Proficiency in English is required for graduate study at the University of Washington.
 Therefore, every applicant whose native language is not English must demonstrate English proficiency.
 No waivers of this English proficiency requirement may be given.
-See Graduate School Memo #8 for the University’s policy.
+See here for more details of the university’s policy.

 Submitting the Application